MSchabel/developers-community/pages/documents/ConversationalAI/ConversationBuilder/Dialogs/dialogs.md

 * You can import only dialogs of type Dialog (see *Dialog types* above).
 * You can import dialogs from the bots to which you have access in your organization.
 For example, you can’t import dialogs from a bot that's owned by another bot developer and isn't [public](conversation-builder-bots-bot-basics.html#configure-bot-settings).
 * The following is imported:
-    * All selected dialogs and the interactions therein.
+    * All selected dialogs and the interactions therein
-    * All integrations referenced in the selected dialogs.
+    * All integrations referenced in the selected dialogs
+* The following isn't imported and must be added manually:
+    * Global functions
+    * Environment variables (you can [export](conversation-builder-environment-variables.html#export-environment-variables-to-a-csv-file) these)
 * During the import, the associations of domains, intents, and entities to interactions are maintained.
 * If you import a dialog that uses a knowledge base integration, and that knowledge base is owned by another bot developer and isn't [public](knowledge-base-knowledge-bases.html#configure-knowledge-base-settings), you can still use the integration in the bot, but you can't view or edit that knowledge base in the Knowledge Base application.